technology-ebay-de/werkstatt/ui/README.md

 # werkstatt-web

-The browser based UI for werkstatt.
+The browser-based UI for werkstatt.

 ## Usage

 You can currently only run the UI prototype locally.

-### Prerequisite
+### Prerequisites

-To try out the prototype you will need [Node.js](https://nodejs.org/en/download/) version ≥ 10.
+To try out the prototype, you’ll need [Node.js](https://nodejs.org/en/download/) version ≥ 10.

-Please ensure your NPM version is also new enough.
+Also make sure your NPM version is new enough.
 The easiest way is to update it to the latest version:

 ```sh
 npm install --global npm@latest